xaarshiix/IEUK-22-Task-1/README.md

 # Amazon Coding Challenge
 ### Bright Network Internship, June 2022
 ## Overview
-Thank you for choosing to take part in Amazon's Coding Challenge for Bright Network.
-We are very happy to have you here.
-We hope you have as much fun implementing this challenge as we had creating it!

-In this challenge, you are going to implement Amazon’s pathfinding algorithm for Amazon’s self-driving delivery vehicles.
+Implement Amazon’s pathfinding algorithm for Amazon’s self-driving delivery vehicles.
 The self-driving vehicle will need to create a path on a 2D-grid that contains a starting point (x,y), a delivery point (x,y) and a number of obstacles.
 Your vehicle can navigate to any of the adjacent squares (even diagonally), as long as the squares are inbound and do not contain an obstacle.

 ## General Notes:
 You can use any language and ideally the output is to a command line.